 Chris graduated from Missouri State University (formerly Southwest Missouri State University) in 1993 with a Bachelor’s degree in Computer Science and a double minor in Applied Electrical Science and Business Management.
 After graduation, he began his career as a Software Developer contracting for the government.
-After a couple of years of developing software, he decided to seek a more ‘people focused’ IT position.
-After several interviews, he took an entry-level position with Color Art where he has remained for the past 23 years.
-Chris now oversees technology solutions for all three Color Art Palette campuses and more than 200 employees.
+After a couple of years of developing software, he decided to seek a more “people-focused” IT position.
+After several interviews, Chris took an entry-level position with Color Art and he now oversees technology solutions for all Color Art Palette campuses and more than 200 employees.

 AM What’s your favorite thing about Color Art?